History of GAT

 In the early 1990s, as juniors became known as trainees, JAG became GAT and the number of elected Committee members rose to ten.

 In the 21st century, GAT has over 3500 members, all of whom have voting rights within the Association.
 An annual postal ballot of all GAT members is held to elect the Committee of twelve and we meet four times a year.
-We are now in our 42nd year and our work and breadth of representation have grown enormously.
+Next year marks the 50th anniversary of GAT.